none

 Vulcan Rocket

-The Centaur rocket will be powered by twin Vulcan rocket motors developed by Blue Origin.
-These are new motors that run on Methane (LNG), and have more thrust that the Space Shuttle Main Engines.
+The rocket stack used for our launch will be a Vulcan booster powered by two BE-4 engines from Blue Origin, and the upper stage will be a Centaur V. These are new motors that run on Methane (LNG), and have more thrust that the Space Shuttle Main Engines.
 Once operational, they will replace the ones that are normally bought from the Russians, and that will be very good in these uncertain political times.

 First ever Vulcan shipped to the Cape (Jan 2023)